jamesallardice/jslint-error-explanations/message-articles/unexpected-assignment.md

 force the expression to become conditional, but only if you're using JSHint, ESLint or a version JSLint from before July 2013 (the message will be "Expected a conditional expression and instead saw an assignment").
-If you're using a more recent version there appears to be no way to supress the "Unexpected assignment expression" warning:
+If you're using a more recent version there appears to be no way to suppress the "Unexpected assignment expression" warning:

 <!---